HOW TO LOSE BELLY FAT?

 Often, people aren’t really eating as ‘clean’ as they think they are.
 Eating clean means eating a healthy diet consistently over a long period of time.
 This is where portion size also comes in.

+How is your food intake?
 Are you eating two plates of everything?
-Are you getting the optimal portion sizes for protein, fibrous carbs and starchy carbs?
+Are you getting the optimal portion sizes for protein sources, fibrous carbs and starchy carbs?
+How much sugar are you eating?
+Are you drinking enough water?

 This doesn’t have to be as complicated as counting calories, tracking macros or weighing your food.